Everything you need to know...

 - Carry out supervised research into a wide range of educational topics that address global issues.

 - Develop personally and academically, while attaining an advanced qualification

 This research degree allows you to conduct independent and supervised studies of significant academic worth, and attain either a MPhil or PhD award.
-You'll undertake advanced research into an educational topic of your choice, and present your results as a written thesis.
-You'll graduate with exceptional qualifications and prospects.
+With 69% of submitted outputs judged world-leading or internationally excellent, we actively seek ambitious and talented students whose interests are related to our own current areas of research.
+You'll undertake advanced research into an educational topic of your choice and present your results as a written thesis, graduating with exceptional qualifications and prospects.